|

 (Our state motto should be "Come to Florida and Get Away with Murder."
 In an effort to stay ahead of the curve on this one, a new Florida state law pretty much allows you to shoot anyone, anywhere, anytime you feel "threatened."
 Visitors should be forewarned to come packing.)

-Of course, the big question among my aged cohorts is, "Will they force this spaced-out 93-year-old to stop driving?"
-In the hearts and minds of geezers across Florida, that is a penalty more severe, more gut wrenching than getting strapped in to Old Sparky, our state's electric chair.
+Of course, the big question among my aged cohorts is, “Will they force this spaced-out 93-year-old to stop driving?”
+In the hearts and minds of geezers across Florida, that is a penalty more severe, more gut-wrenching than getting strapped into Old Sparky, our state’s electric chair.

 Although the question of when elderly drivers become dangerous dumbfounds DMVs across the nation, here in Florida the issue is particularly tricky.

-Denying seniors' drivers' licenses robs many of a freedom we've enjoyed since our early teens.
-Back then, we pretty much started driving when our feet reached the pedals, and "no one's going to stop us now!"
+Denying seniors’ drivers’ licenses robs many of the freedom we’ve enjoyed since our early teens.
+Back then, we pretty much started driving when our feet reached the pedals, and “no one’s going to stop us now!”

 Loss of a driver's license is exacerbated here in Florida by a lack of public transportation.
 And as we duffers vote in record numbers, the entire issue is a kind of "third rail" which no politician wants to address.